Post Christmas Bulge!

 So, what can we do?

-- Measure: Weigh food daily for exact food ration as studies show that measuring cups can be inaccurate.
+Measure: It is important, especially during weight loss, that the amount of food fed is exactly the same every day.
+Weigh food daily for the exact food ration as studies show that measuring cups can be inaccurate.

-- Treats: Cut back on the extras, avoid high calorie rewards and if you really have a special treat you want to feed then cut back a small amount of their daily food to allow for it.
-All extra calories will be stored as fat in the body.
+Treats: Cut back on the extras, avoid high calorie rewards and if you really have a special treat you want to give them cut back a small amount of their daily food to allow for it.
+All extra calories from treats will be stored as fat in the body.

 Let’s make this New Year the time to set a resolution for our dogs - making their future a healthier, happier and slimmer one!

 If you would like further information about your dog’s current feeding regime or you are worried about their weight, then please call the OSCAR Helpline on 0800 195 8000 for further advice.